EOPF-Explorer/landing-page/index.md

 <CTASection
   title="Join the discussion!"
-  tagline="This is a community-driven project, and we welcome your feedback and contributions." primaryButton="Find us on GitHub" primaryLink="https://github.com/eopf-explorer" dark
+  tagline="We welcome your feedback and contributions." primaryButton="Find us on GitHub" primaryLink="https://github.com/eopf-explorer" dark